shanemcdo/transaction_tracker/README.md

 ### File Name

-The output created is of the name `transactions YYYYmmddHHMMSS.xlsx`.
+The output created is of the name `transactions YYYYmmdd HHMMSS.xlsx`.

 ### File format